stelzinga/MF/Management_Framework.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 [Fig 2: the Reduced Profile Tree]

 This view shows the relation between Operations and Management.
-As will be seen later, Controlling is not restricted to Results only, it applies also to Processes and Resources.
+As will be seen later, Controlling is not restricted to Results, it applies also to Processes and Resources.
 Similarly, the other Management elements do not only apply to the Operations elements they are in front of.
-However,

-The Profile Tree and Reduced Profile Tree provide *structure* and *insight* as to how each item plays a part in a Venture and how items are interrelated.
+The Profile Tree and Reduced Profile Tree provide *structure* and *insight* as to how each item plays part in a Venture and how items are interrelated.
 The relative importance of each item depends on the Venture.

 ### Going Further
 Words with capitalised first letters are core to the Profile.
 They are either a Profile Tree Item or a deliverable related to it.
 The [## Profile Tree Executive Summary] reflects the majority of these capitalised words which are detailed in the rest of this note starting with Tools to introduce several concepts deemed key for the understanding of the rest of the document.
 ________________________________________
 ## Tools
 Management Tools or short Tools aid Managers in the performance of Management.
+Although Tools is a deliverable within Management, covered later in this note, it appears here because of how Tools is defined and what it is composed of, as will become clear.
 It is worth noting that "tools" are of course used everywhere including in Operations, to aid in the performance of Run and Change e.g., a wrench, software, printer, etc. However, those tools are deemed Assets.
 In other words in the Management Framework, Tools means Management Tools and it refers to any Tool used as part of Management.
 If such tools can also aid elsewhere in the Profile Tree, even better.
-The following Tool types exist:
+The following types exist:

 ### Research
-Research is the result of reading, watching, or listening to various sources of data to enhance the manner in which a Manager performs his role.
+Research is the result of reading, watching, or listening to different sources of information to enhance the manner in which a Manager performs his role.
 Sources include academic literature, books, newspapers, articles, documentaries, blogs, podcasts, etc. The vast majority of research is nowadays available online.
-It also includes Networks built by a manager which includes interactions with other Managers, alumni, peers, industry groups and individuals or groups that have exposure to Management.
+Research also includes Networks built by a manager which includes interactions with other Managers, alumni, peers, industry groups and individuals or groups that have exposure to Management.

 ### Definition
 A Definition helps shaping and scoping specific topics such that they are understood in the same way across Management or the entire Venture.
 Definitions also include conventions used.
+This note contains many such Definitions.

 ### Framework
 A Framework is a conceptual structure intended to support a specific aspect of a Management Function's Processes.
 It acts as a guideline that helps Managing a topic without being specific about Processes involved in it.
 Being guidelines Frameworks are not absolute truths nor do they guarantee specific, reproducible outcomes.
+Templates are part of Frameworks.
+This note contains many Frameworks

 ### Procedure
 A Procedure is an established or formalised manner of performing a Process.
 It is a well documented explanation of what to do, how, where, when, and by whom.
 Procedures are used to define, configure and perform Processes in an optimal manner.
 Unlike Frameworks, a Procedure yield precise and reproducible Results, and it involves manual work.

 ### Software
 A Software is downloaded for free, purchased or built.
 It achieves a specific outcome either by configuration, automating a manual Process, and/or by simplifying a Process even if it remains partially manual.

 The Profile is itself a Framework whereas the Profile Tree Items are forms of Definition.
 Some key Tools used in the rest of this Note are discussed below: